derong97/fall_prevention/post_monitoring_dashboard/README.md

 Data Analytics and Visualisation on StreamLit.

-# Setup MySQL
+## Setup MySQL

 1. Install MySQL:
 https://dev.mysql.com/downloads/mysql/5.7.html
 2. Create the database and tables
 Run 'post_monitoring_db script.sql'
 Refer to posture_detection_logs_v3.csv for psuedo data created
-3. Create an account with the following permissions (change 'username' and 'password' to desired input) by running the following commands:
+3. Create an account with the following permissions (change 'username' and 'password' to desired input) by running the following commands on the root account:
-`CREATE USER 'username’@‘%’ IDENTIFIED BY 'password';` `GRANT ALL PRIVILEGES ON post_monitoring_db.* TO 'username’@‘%’ WITH GRANT OPTION;` `FLUSH PRIVILEGES`
+`CREATE USER 'username’@‘%’ IDENTIFIED BY 'password';` `GRANT ALL PRIVILEGES ON post_monitoring_db.* TO 'username’@‘%’ WITH GRANT OPTION;` `FLUSH PRIVILEGES;`

-# Setup Streamlit
+## Setup Streamlit

 1. Clean Install Streamlit
 use this link: https://docs.streamlit.io/en/stable/troubleshooting/clean-install.html
 2. Connect Interface to Database